Three Colours: Red: Plot

+Joseph tells Valentine that their actions will not affect the outcome of these people's lives.
+This reminds Valentine of her teenage brother, who discovered that he is not his father's biological son.
+Joseph plays Valentine a phone conversation between Auguste and his girlfriend Karin.
+From his window, Joseph and Valentine observe another male neighbour, whom Joseph suspects is a heroin dealer, which upsets Valentine.
+When Joseph correctly deduces that Valentine's brother is a heroin addict, she declares that she pities Joseph and leaves.

+That night, Joseph writes letters to his neighbours and the police confessing his spying activities, resulting in a class-action lawsuit.
+Meanwhile, Auguste passes his exam to become a judge, crediting his success to the dropped textbook.
+Auguste's first case as a judge is Joseph's trial.
+At court, Joseph sees Karin meeting another man.
+Joseph later reveals to Valentine that he turned himself in to see if she would come back.
+Valentine discusses her upcoming trip to England to visit Michel; Joseph suggests that she take the ferry.
+Joseph recounts a case where he wrongly acquitted a sailor.
+When Valentine asks about Joseph's love life, he evades the question and discusses a recent dream in which Valentine was happy.

-Auguste can't reach Karin by phone, so he climbs up to her flat and catches her having sex with another man.
-He takes his anger out on his dog and leaves it at a lamppost.
-Kern calls Karin's "Personal Weather Service" to inquire about the weather for the English Channel, which she predicts will be clear.
+Unable to reach Karin by phone, Auguste climbs up to her flat and catches her having sex with another man.
+He takes his anger out on his dog by leaving it tied to a lamppost.
+Joseph calls Karin's personalised weather service to inquire about the weather for the English Channel next week, which she predicts will be clear.
 Karin plans to sail there soon with her new boyfriend, who owns a yacht.

-Before leaving for England, Valentine invites Kern to her fashion show.
-As they have coffee at the theater, Kern senses that the gathering storm will soon put Valentine in danger.
-Their conversation turns to Kern's doomed love life, which echoes Auguste's recent experiences of infidelity and a dropped textbook.
-Kern reveals that the girl he loved died in an accident after he followed her across the English Channel and that his last case as a judge involved his ex-girlfriend's lover.
-By coincidence, Auguste's first case as a judge is Kern's trial.
-Kern shares more details of his dream with Valentine, in which she is 50 and happy with a man she loves.
-Before parting ways, Kern and Valentine plan to meet again in three weeks when he will give her one of Rita's puppies.
+The day before Valentine leaves for England, she invites Joseph to her fashion show.
+Afterwards, Joseph elaborates on his dream with Valentine, in which she was 50 years old and happy with an unidentified man.
+He then reveals that the woman he loved died in an accident after he followed her across the English Channel.
+His last case as a judge involved his ex-girlfriend's lover.
+Before parting ways, Joseph and Valentine plan to meet again in three weeks, when he will give her one of Rita's puppies.

-Finally, Valentine boards the ferry to England.
+Valentine boards the ferry to England.
 Auguste also boards the ferry, reunited with his dog.
-While searching for their seats, they come in close proximity to each other as they ask a ferry employee for directions.
-Meanwhile, Kern tends to the puppies and learns that a storm has hit the English Channel, causing both the ferry and the yacht to sink.
-Watching the television coverage of the incident, it is revealed that only seven survivors are pulled from the ferry, including a barman, Julie and Olivier from Blue, Karol and Dominique from White, Auguste (without his dog), and Valentine.
-Upon seeing the news, Kern is relieved and looks out of his broken window.
-The final image is a freeze-frame of Valentine during the rescue of ferry passengers, which closely resembles the ad poster but shows genuine emotion on her face.
+The next morning, Joseph learns that a storm has hit the English Channel, causing both the ferry and the yacht with Karin and her boyfriend to sink.
+Watching the television coverage of the incident, it is revealed that only seven survivors were rescued: a barman, Julie and Olivier (from Blue), Karol and Dominique (from White), Auguste (without his dog), and Valentine.
+Upon seeing the news, Joseph is relieved.
+The freeze frame of Valentine's face on the news coverage mirrors that of the chewing gum photograph.